SiriusBYT/Flashcord/README.md

 Using the plugin [LegalDiscordBypasses by @loneweeb.tsx](https://replugged.dev/install?identifier=dev.tharki.LegalDiscordBypasses) is thus necessary if you wanna use said feature without Nitro.
 ![](https://raw.githubusercontent.com/SiriusBYT/flashcord/main/FC-PREVIEW/DiscordCanary_6RUcvA0asO.png)
 Choosing any of those themes will activate the Custom IMG mode.
 It is recommended to use a dark themed one for visibility reasons.
+Notice: Since aSID-230720, this is no longer a problem thanks to the Apperance Tab redesign.

 ### 🎉 Flashcord Chat Effects